Nathan Healy

 Frequently Asked Questions

-Yes, solar panels typically increase home value in Hickory.
-Research from Zillow shows homes with solar panels sell for about 4.1% more than comparable homes without them.
-For a median-priced Hickory home, this could mean thousands of dollars in added value.
+Yes.
+Solar panels can increase your home value in Hickory.
+According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+On a $300,000 Hickory home, that’s roughly $12,300 in added value.